Phrase and beyond

 Are you inserting dynamic content through placeholders?
 Don’t lose your sleep over your linguists potentially struggling to translate around them.

-A handy function within the Checks feature allows to highlight placeholders in the editor window, check if translators are making correct use of placeholders in their translators, and ensure they aren’t omitting any.
+A handy function within the QA feature allows to highlight placeholders in the editor window, check if translators are making correct use of placeholders in their translators, and ensure they aren’t omitting any.
 Learn more about working with placeholders here.

 Once again, you can choose between the moderate and strict modes to determine whether your linguists will be able to save their translations or not when Phrase flags up a placeholder error.